 Note: Of course, you need to install XCode first in both cases.
 Just go to Mac AppStore to do this.

-Installation script installs Android SDK and Android NDK (if they are not present in
+Installation script installs Android SDK and Android NDK.

 - Optional: If you want to use AVD (Android Virtual Device, emulator), please, check this documentation;